roe-dl/weewx-skyfield-almanac/README.md

 guide, but calculated using Skyfield.
 Additionally it provides some extra attributes, that are not available with PyEphem.

-The sun as well as planets and their moons are referenced by their name.
+The Sun as well as planets and their moons are referenced by their name.
 Depending on the ephemerides you chose you may be required to add `_barycenter` to the name of a heavenly body to get results (for example `jupiter_barycenter`).
 Stars are referenced by their